Noncitizens allowed to vote in some local elections, spurring backlash from GOP - NewsBreak

 “So for us, it’s been very heartening,” Moran said, “that, at a time when there’s a lot of backlash against voting rights, when there’s a lot of rhetoric around migration and who is coming to this country, that there are groups who are interested in making sure that new people coming to our country can participate in civic life and make their communities better.”

-The post Noncitizens allowed to vote in some local elections, spurring backlash from GOP appeared first on Georgia Recorder .
+The post Noncitizens allowed to vote in some local elections, spurring backlash from GOP appeared first on Florida Phoenix .

 Comments / 0